Mentorship Over Maternity

 March 27 — As a native of the Rio Grande Valley region of South Texas, Pharm.D. student Nancy Aldape saw her share of teenage girls their lives and dreams upended by unplanned pregnancy and failure to take advantage of free or low-cost preventive health services.

-Now, as a member of the Association for Prevention Teaching and Research's Paul Ambrose Scholars Program 2020-21 class, Aldape is preparing to launch a "Latina Health Project" to ensure the next generation of RGV teens is not only better informed about family planning and health care resources, but also have college educated mentors to help them realize their education and career aspirations.
+Now, as a member of the Association for Prevention Teaching and Research's Paul Ambrose Scholars Program 2020-21 class, Aldape is preparing to launch a "Latina Health Project" to ensure the next generation of RGV teens is not only better informed about family planning and health care resources, but also has college educated mentors to help them realize their education and career aspirations.

 Currently a third-year Pharm.D. student at UHCOP, Aldape will put her plan into action over the 40-plus weeks of her fourth-year experiential rotations starting in summer 2020.
 After being informed of her acceptance into the program, Aldape attended a leadership conference in San Antonio, where she gained new insights into public health projects alongside fellow students from a range of health-related disciplines.